cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/050-politics-social.md

 In essence, technology serves as a profound catalyst for social change.
 Through innovations that transform economic structures, facilitate cultural diffusion, expand access to information and resources, and create new means of interaction, technological advancements initiate shifts in societal relationships and contribute significantly to the ongoing evolution of societies.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Social Change" def1="The transformation in social relationships, customs, societal structures, and cultural patterns over time." term2="Evolutionary Theories" def2="View social change as a sequential progression, moving from simple to complex forms." term3="Cyclical Theories" def3="Emphasize a rhythmic pattern of growth, maturity, decline, and renewal in societies." term4="Functionalism" def4="Interprets social change as society's effort to maintain stability and equilibrium in the face of external jolts." %}

+### Knowledge Check
+{% include quiz.html id="quiz_050_politics_social" question="According to Marxist Theory, what is the primary driving force behind radical social change?" opt1="Technological advancements and innovations" opt2="Class struggle and economic conflicts between the bourgeoisie and the proletariat" opt3="The natural evolution from primitive to advanced stages" opt4="The cyclical pattern of societal growth and decline" correct="2" %}